The Silk Road

 In addition to silk, Chinese merchants sold tea, spices and jade.
 Jade is a hard, shiny stone used to create beautiful carvings.
 In exchange, the Chinese received gold, silver, precious stones, glass, ivory, horses, elephants and wool.

 In 1269, Marco Polo traveled from his home in Italy to China on the Silk Road.
-Marco Polo wrote a book about his adventures, but the stories of China were so amazing that many Europeans could not believe Polo's stories were true.
+Marco Polo wrote a book about his adventures, but his stories of China were so amazing that many Europeans could not believe that they were true.

-The Black Death was a devastating illness that took the lives of nearly half of the people of Europe between 1348 and 1350.
+Devastating illness also traveled this trade route.
+The Black Death took the lives of nearly half of the people of Europe between 1348 and 1350.
 Scientists believe the plague began as a bacterial disease in Central Asian rats.
-People on land were usually safe because the rats did not like the smell of their horses, but at the western of the Silk Road, goods were loaded into ships on the Black Sea.
+People on land were usually safe because the rats did not like the smell of their horses, but at the western edge of the Silk Road, goods were loaded into ships on the Black Sea.
 The ships transported goods to cities throughout Europe.
 In addition to sailors, the ships were home to rats and fleas.
 Fleas living on the blood of the rats bit the sailors on board.
 When the sailors returned to their homes in Europe, they carried the deadly, contagious disease.

-The Silk Road lost its importance when the Mongols Empire disintegrated.
-The Mongols no longer policed the routes.
+The Silk Road lost its importance when the Mongol Empire disintegrated because Mongols no longer policed the trade routes.
 The Silk Road became even more dangerous when bandits learned to make Chinese gunpowder.
-By the fifteenth century, Portuguese sailors learned to circumnavigate Africa in order to create sea routes that were faster and safer than the Silk Road.
+The end of the Silk Road came by the fifteenth century, as Portuguese sailors learned to circumnavigate Africa.
+The new sea routes created by the Portuguese were faster and safer than the Silk Road.

 These scarves are made from silk, a beautiful, soft and fabric seems to glow.

 Silkworms are not actually worms, but the tiny caterpillars of silk moths.